 Appealing a Denial: The First Steps

 Get a copy of the policy.
 If you haven't already done so, obtain a copy of the LTD policy plan documents, including the summary plan description.
-You should be able to get this from your company's human resources department, if your employer provides group insurance, or directly from the insurer.
+You should be able to get this from your company's human resources department (if your employer provides group insurance) or directly from the insurer.
 Unfortunately, this task is not always as straightforward as it sounds.
 If your HR department or insurer fails to provide you with the plan documents, request them in writing from the plan administrator at the insurance company, who is required to provide them under a federal law known as ERISA.
 Remember that requests for plan documents, like all correspondence with your insurance company, should be sent via certified mail with return receipt requested.

 Study the denial letter.
 Carefully review the denial letter sent by your insurance company, noting the reason(s) why your initial claim was rejected and any other information that might be needed to approve your claim.
 The denial letter should also explain how and when to file your appeal.
 Be sure to mark any deadlines on your calendar; missing a deadline is the quickest way to sink an otherwise worthy claim.

 Consider hiring a lawyer.
 If you're planning to hire an attorney to handle your LTD case, you should do so as soon as possible.
 Most LTD claimants wait until receiving their denial letters to hire an attorney, but others work with a lawyer while filing their initial claim.
 Whenever you decide to hire a lawyer, look for an experienced attorney who specializes in ERISA law.
 He or she will work to put your case in the best light possible, often by obtaining additional medical evidence or soliciting opinions from your doctors or vocational experts.
 Moreover, many insurance companies and plan administrators, whether fair or not, seem to take a disability case more seriously when you are represented by counsel.
-Note that disability attorneys generally collect a fee only if you win your case.
+Note that disability lawyers generally collect attorneys' fees only if you win your case.

 How to "Stack the Record" With Favorable Evidence